Good morning. It’s Monday, March 16.

 In Southern California’s San Gabriel Valley, thousands of Chinese immigrants live as many as 13 to a unit.
 LAist spent several months investigating the illegal tenements, known as “boarding houses,” and found people enduring rats, mold, insects, and the threat of fire.
 Among the obstacles: Landlords who profit from tenants who pay by the night, and code enforcers reluctant to tip people into homelessness.
 LAist

-The New Republic checked in on Stockton's experiment with universal basic income.
-More than 4,000 households, randomly selected from low-income neighborhoods, have been getting $500 a month — no strings attached.
+The New Republic checked in on Stockton’s experiment with universal basic income.
+Some 125 households, randomly selected from low-income neighborhoods, have been getting $500 a month — no strings attached.
 One of the biggest changes that families describe: having more time to spend with their children.
 New Republic

 “His castle was built on the backs of the most vulnerable people in society.”